-And choosing the right shoe for the activity is not about picking the most expensive one with a fancy label.
+The increasing popularity of running can be largely attributed to its no-frills status.
+You don’t need any fancy equipment or expensive attire if you choose running as your fitness mantra.
+Having said that, the importance of a good pair of shoes cannot be overlooked since the wrong pair of shoes can lead to running injuries – both short-term and long-term – which can affect your running goals adversely.
+Choosing the right pair of running shoes is not about picking the most expensive one with a fancy label.
 You need to be absolutely sure of the shape of your feet before choosing the shoes that fit well.
-The condition of the shoes and the anatomy of the feet play a major role in most overuse injuries that are chronic.1
+The condition of the shoes and the anatomy of the feet play a major role in most overuse injuries that turn out to be chronic.

-When it comes to selecting running shoes, no one size (or type) fits all.
-You must select your running shoes after considering these five factors:
+So, find out from your local running club where their members usually buy their shoes and head on to the right store.
+But when it comes to selecting running shoes, no one size (or type) fits all.
+You must select your running shoes after considering the following factors.

 The Right Fit

 The proper fit is without a doubt the most important factor.
 If your shoes are too small, you might get blisters and/or black toenails.
 If they are large, you’ll never get the right grip.